 There are dozens of varieties, and seed of more than 80 named varieties, mixes or collections are available from Unwins Seeds.
-This old established seed firm was the first to popularize the sweet pea over a century ago, and it has been at the forefront of breeding ever since.
+This old established seed firm was the first to popularize the sweet pea over a century ago.
+It has been at the forefront of breeding ever since.

-Those of us who grow sweet peas tend to fall into one of two camps.
-Some gardeners are deadly serious about our plants – sowing in the autumn, overwintering the seedlings, and growing them on so they flower a month or so earlier than the spring-sown types.
+Some gardeners are deadly serious about plants.
+They will sow in the autumn, overwinter the seedlings and grow them on so they flower a month or so earlier than the spring-sown types.

-However, the vast majority of us buy our seeds around now, and get them growing for flowering in four or five months’ time.
-And there is nothing wrong with this – it is certainly the easiest way!
+However, the vast majority buy seeds around spring time for flowering in four or five months’ time.

-Sweet peas sown now will grow happily through trellises, and up garden arches and obelisks.
-I’ve even seen them growing up through light and airy shrubs, but if you choose to grow them this way many of the blooms will be hidden from view by the shrub foliage, and this defeats the object somewhat.
+Sweet peas sown in spring will grow happily through trellises and up garden arches and obelisks.
+If you choose to grow them this way many of the blooms will be hidden from view by the shrub foliage.

 All seed packets give full instructions on the backs.
 Follow these guidelines, and you won’t go far wrong!

 Final tip: Sweet pea seeds have a hard outer coat.
-For this reason many gardeners soak them overnight, to soften them, before sowing.
+For this reason many gardeners soak them overnight to soften them before sowing.
 An alternative is to lightly roughen the seed coat with sandpaper, a nail file or some other abrasive.
-In days gone by, gardeners would lightly ‘nick’ the seed with a sharp knife – but this is inherently risky as if you cut too deeply you’ll damage the embryo seed inside, and if you’re not careful you could slip and damage yourself!
+Some gardeners lightly ‘nick’ the seed with a sharp knife.
+However this is inherently risky as if you cut too deeply you’ll damage the embryo seed inside.
+Also, if you’re not careful you could slip and damage yourself!